Troelsmou/Microbiome-interactions/Mantel-test/README.md

 # Mantel-test

-This is the code for doing the mantel test for the paper.
+This is the code for doing the mantel test.

 ## Software Requirements